dubit/cloud-watch-mon-cron/README.md

 and will send the following metrics:

 - Memory utilized in percentages
-- Memory that is cached and in buffers as used
 - Disk space utilized in percentages

 > `docker run dubit/cloud-watch-mon-cron -e AWS_ACCESS_KEY='xxxxxxxx' -e AWS_SECRET_KEY='xxxxxxx'`